michaelshiloh/NetworkEverything/schedule.md

 - MKR1010 specifics
 	- [Technical
 		specifications](https://store.arduino.cc/usa/arduino-mkr-wifi-1010)
+	- [Information](https://components101.com/microcontrollers/arduino-mkr1000-wi-fi-board) about the MKR1000 which is similiar and provides some more details
 	- Be very careful of the WiFi antenna!
 	- 3.3V system
 - Review of basic electronics, and what it means to use a 3.3V system